Store surplus electricity generated by your PV system with solar battery storage – for even more energy independence

 Solar battery storage has been around for a few years, and now – with smart tariffs – it enables you to save money in at least three different ways.
 For example:

 1. Capture excess solar electricity

 Most solar PV systems generate more electricity than the house can use.
 This excess electricity will flow out to the national grid and be lost.
-However, with solar battery storage, this surplus solar electricity is captured in one or a series of batteries instead of being lost to the grid.
-You can then draw on this stored electricity at a time of your choosing, perhaps when preparing dinner in the evening or running a business when it’s dark.
+However, with solar battery storage, some of this surplus solar electricity is captured in one or a series of batteries and less energy flows out to the grid.
+This stored electricity will then automatically discharge to the house when you need it, perhaps when you’re preparing dinner, for example.

 2. Charge your battery at cheap, off-peak rates

 Even if you don’t have solar panels, home or business battery storage can bring benefits.
 Modern smart tariffs, and even old Economy 7, charge you at different rates for the electricity you use at different times of the day.
-For example, you might pay 7p per unit at night and 14p during the day.
-Home battery storage allows you to fill your battery with cheap electricity at say 7p per unit, and then let it out when you need it during the day when rates are high at 14p.
-In this way, battery storage lowers your daily electricity bill.
+For example, you might pay 7.5p per unit at night and 30p during the day.
+Home battery storage allows you to fill your battery with cheap electricity off-peak, and then let it out when you need it during the day when rates are higher.
+In this way, battery storage can lower your daily electricity bill.